 Data breaches are frequently occurring, and the scale to which they affect organizations and users is massive.
-Oftentimes, organizations are notified by third-parties that they have been breached.
+Oftentimes, organizations receive data breach notifications via third parties after the incident.
 As an organization, how are you supposed to react to this type of communication?
 For those that need more knowledge into which of your accounts have been affected, we recommend using Have I Been Pwned (HIBP).
 It is a free online tool that can help organizations and individuals learn if their accounts are compromised.
 It aggregates the data of compromised accounts to help users and organizations better protect themselves from the risks of cyberattacks.

 Conducting Domain Searches

 To get started, go to the HIBP website here and verify that the domain belongs to your organization.

 - Understand the extent of the breach by searching for the compromised website here.

 - This will include a list of data such as breach date and compromised data.